 Give your credit score a boost

 Need to buy a house or a car rapidly?
 Experian lets you use a tool called Experian Boost by attaching it to your bank account.
 Experian Boost works by giving you credit for phone and utility bills that you already pay.
-If Experian Boost is not good enough to get your credit score raised, get rent counted on your report using a tool like Credit Rent Boost, says Kit Eizenga from Wasatch Smart Finance.
+If Experian Boost is not good enough to get your credit score raised, get rent counted on your report using a tool like Credit Rent Boost.
 This company reports your rental payment history to Transunion and Equifax.
 As a result, it can improve your credit score, albeit for a small monthly fee.

 Another new and effective way to boost your credit score is with Perch.
 While other companies might charge a fee, Perch users can report each monthly expense (i.e., Rent, Netflix, Gym Membership, etc.).
 The app then tracks the payments to ensure the users are spending responsibly and learning financial literacy, all for free.
 By reporting these expenses, users can see a boost in their credit score in as little as two weeks.
 So, Perch could be a great way to improve your credit score quickly.

 Pay Down Your Balance Before the Reporting Date

 One of my favorite hacks for improving your credit score is to find out when your balances get reported to the credit reporting agencies.
 Then, make a payment a few days before, says Connor Brown, Founder, After School Finance.